 top of page

 Keep the fire burning!
-Tzav/Purim
+Tzav

-In this week's parsha, we read that Hashem commands Moshe to keep the fire on the Mizbeach (alter) burning at all times.
+In this week's parsha, we read that Hashem commanded Moshe to keep the fire on the Mizbeach (alter) burning at all times.
 One primary reason why the Mizbeach was kept lit was so that someone could burn the Karbonos (Sacrifices) at any point.

 Good Shabbos